open-telemetry/opentelemetry-collector-contrib/extension/awsmiddleware/README.md

 # AWS Middleware

 An AWS middleware extension provides request and/or response handlers that can be configured on AWS SDK v1/v2 clients.
-Other components can configure their AWS SDK clients using `awsmiddleware.GetConfigurer` and the `ConfigureSDKv1` and `ConfigureSDKv2` functions available on the `Configurer`.
+Other components can configure their AWS SDK clients using `awsmiddleware.GetConfigurer` and passing the `SDKv1` or `SDKv2` options into the `Configure` function available on the `Configurer`.

 The `awsmiddleware.Extension` interface extends `component.Extension` by adding the following method:
 ```